 So if you do have a problem with your workplace and you want to talk about it on social media you just need to be equally careful how you say it.

 6) What if I only have nice things to say?

 Companies love having good publicity.
 But you still need to check some things.

 For example, is your company responsible for maintaining private information?
 Industries such as health, law and finance are particularly tricky to talk about as their services involve a lot of confidentiality agreements.

 If you are unsure you can always check with your boss – not only will they be extremely flattered – they might even help you in spreading the word about your awesome company (lucky you!)

 There are a lot of implications that can arise when you want to talk about your employer or place of employment on social media.
 If in doubt, take a couple of steps back before you hit publish.

 Until next time,

-Are you looking to take your business to the next level?
+Are you looking to take your messaging to the next level?